 Types of Treatment

-Types of depression treatment offered at Structure House
+Types of depression and obesity treatment offered at Structure House

 When a person is receiving treatment for depression while also working to overcome obesity, attention must be paid to the physical and emotional strain of the weight loss effort.
 For example, it is important to determine if changes in weight, appetite, energy, self-esteem, and related issues are the result of the depression treatment or have been influenced by the weight loss effort.
 For example, therapy-related improvements in mood or outlook can be masked by stresses related to weight setbacks.
 Similarly, improved energy and motivation because of effective medication management may be counteracted by exhaustion related to changes in diet or exercise patterns.